php-dev-br/laravel-doc-pt-br/helpers.md

 <a name="method-config-path"></a>
 #### `config_path()` {.collection-method}

-The `config_path` function returns the fully qualified path to your application's `config` directory.
+The `config_path` function returns the fully qualified path to the `config` directory.
 You may also use the `config_path` function to generate a fully qualified path to a given file within the application's configuration directory:

     $path = config_path();